 Indoor environment & daily activities:

-- • Shared materials are limited and are cleaned daily.
+- • Shared materials are cleaned daily.

 - • Windows are kept open and air purifiers are in use indoors.